Apple cider vinegar is a kitchen staple that has several impressive health benefits.

 That’s why some people like to wash their fruits and vegetables in apple cider vinegar.
 The hope is that it’ll remove more of the chemical residues than water alone.

-Although it's not entirely clear if it will remove more pesticides than simply washing with water, it may help kill any dangerous bacteria on food.
+Although it’s not entirely clear whether it will remove more pesticides than simply washing with water, it may help kill any dangerous bacteria on food.

 You can also use apple cider vinegar to clean dentures.

-Although there's no consensus on the best method to clean dentures, it's thought that the residues left by apple cider vinegar could be less harmful to the skin in your mouth than other cleaning agents (26, 27).
+Although there’s no consensus on the best method to clean them, it’s thought that the residues left by apple cider vinegar could be less harmful to the skin in your mouth than other cleaning agents (

 For the same reasons people like using apple cider vinegar as a homemade facial toner, they also like using it in the bath.